-Refuse for the following reason:
+Refuse for the following reasons:

-The proposal involves the development of countryside outside of the Settlement Boundary for Brereton Green as defined in the Brereton Neighbourhood Plan 2016.
+- 1. The proposal involves the development of countryside outside of the Settlement Boundary for Brereton Green as defined in the Brereton Neighbourhood Plan 2016.
 It is also involves development within the countryside as set out in the Congleton Local Plan First Review 2005.
-The proposal erodes the character of the countryside and undermines the ability of the community to shape and direct sustainable development in their area, contrary to Brereton Neighbourhood Plan Policies HOU01 and HOU02, Congleton Local Plan First Review policies PS8 and H6 and the advice of NPPF paragraphs 17, 183-5 and 198.
-These conflicts significantly and demonstrably outweigh the benefits of the proposal.
+The proposal erodes the character of the countryside contrary to Brereton Neighbourhood Plan Policies HOU01 and HOU02, Congleton Local Plan First Review policies PS8 and H6 and the advice of NPPF paragraphs 17, 183-5 and 198.
+These conflicts significantly and demonstrably outweigh the benefits of the proposal. - 2.
+Whilst it is acknowledged that there is a presumption in favour of sustainable development, in the planning balance it is considered that: - the development is unsustainable because the unacceptable economic, environmental and social impact of the scheme upon the efficient operation of the Jodrell Bank Observatory and its internationally important work significantly and demonstrably outweighs the economic and social benefits in terms of its contribution to boosting housing land supply, including the contribution to affordable housing.
+As such, the proposal is contrary to Policy PS10 of the adopted Congleton Borough Local Plan First Review 2005 and Policy SE14 of the Cheshire East Local Plan Strategy Submission Version that seeks to limit development that impairs the efficiency of the Jodrell Bank radio telescope as well as the provisions of the National Planning Policy Framework.